LRB-IIMCB/ninetails/README.md

 However, it is advisable to use this function with caution.
-The data contained in a ```gasf_list``` object tends to be large.
+The data contained in a ```gaf_list``` object tends to be large.
 Drawing multiple graphs at once may overload the system and cause it to crash.

 ## Citation